mesosphere/dcos-docs-site/pages/mesosphere/dcos/2.1/hybrid-cloud/capacity-extension-with-regions/index.md

 Alternatively, click the **Nodes** tab in the DC/OS GUI.
 The Nodes table will display the region and zone columns for each agent.

-# Use

-User-created Marathon services and pods support both zone and region awareness.
-The following beta versions of DC/OS data services support zone awareness: Cassandra, Elastic, HDFS, Kafka, and Spark.
-Consult the individual service documentation for more information about configuring zone awareness for DC/OS data services.

 ## Marathon services and pods

 In your Marathon service or pod definition, you can use [placement constraints](/mesosphere/dcos/2.1/deploying-services/marathon-constraints/) to: